-These can be used in a pinch since chances are you have at least a few of the items below on hand in the pantry.
-Many are also suitable if you’re baking a cake for someone who is vegan or has allergies.
+Here is a Master List of ingredients you can try.
+They can be used in a pinch since they aren’t complicated to whip up and chances are you have at least a few of the items below on hand in the pantry.
+Many are also suitable if you’re making a cake for someone who is vegan or has allergies.

-Keep in mind: They may affect the taste or texture of the final product.
+Keep in mind: When you replace an egg with something else, the taste or texture of the final product may be altered or affected somewhat.

-Each of the below is equivalent to one egg.
-For best results it’s recommended not to replace more than 2 per recipe.
+Each of the line items below is equivalent to one egg.
+For best results it’s recommended not to replace more than 2 per recipe (so that will disqualify things like angel food cake which need quite a few).

 - 1 tsp baking powder + 1 1/2 TBS water + 1 1/2 TBS oil